dunkelstern/SwiftyRegex/Readme.md

 # SwiftyRegex

-SwiftyRegex is a regular expression matcher based on the pcre2 library
+SwiftyRegex is a regular expression matcher based on the pcre library

 ## License